Crime & Military

 Li Kim talks to celebrities, researchers, practitioners, enthusiasts, believers and skeptics about their supernatural encounters.
 She will do about anything to bring the paranormal experience right out of your television screen.

 The ruthless selection of marine commandos

-Each year, nine-week training session are organized to test candidates, aged 20 to 30, who want to join the 2,500 men composing the French army marine seals and special forces.
-The program includes: aptitude tests, diving, shooting, strategy, survival and nights with no more than three hours of sleep.
+Each year, nine-week training sessions are organized to test candidates, aged 20 to 30, who want to join the 2,500 men composing the French army marine seals and special forces.
+The program includes: aptitude tests, diving, shooting, strategy, survival and nights with no more than 3 hours of sleep.